GnomeModder/ChefMod/RELEASE/README.md

 ## Changelog

+`2.0.14`

+- Fully reset the Oil Combine config option.
+It now should be off by default.
+- Fixed Oil spamming explosions when Oil Combine is disabled.
+- Slightly reduced Oil network load.
+- Nerfed Oil.
+	- Tickrate reduced -50%
+	- Damage reduced 25% -> 15%
+	- If Oil Combine is enabled, max combined oil tickrate 20x -> 12x (untested).

+*Oil was doing too much passive damage on top of CHEF's already-high DPS so its been nerfed into being more of a secondary damage skill to supplement your existing DPS.
+Also the Oil Combine config option was causing it to have even higher DPS than intended, so the config option has been fully reset and disabled.*

 `2.0.13`

  - ran the patcher I didn't realize I needed to do, which should fix networking issues on oil and knife moves